 The wine-growing region of Dalmatia produces some great white and red wines and there are some interesting local lagers you should definitely sample.

 Popular local gifts include lacework, embroidered goods, brandies and locally made pottery.

 The monetary unit in Croatia is the Kuna.
-There are approx. 9.00 Kunas to £1.00 sterling (September, 2013) • Foreign currency can be exchanged at the airports, banks, exchange bureau's, post offices and some hotels within the larger resorts.
+There are approx. 10 Kunas to £1 sterling (at Sep 2015) • Foreign currency can be exchanged at the airports, banks, exchange bureau's, post offices and some hotels within the larger resorts.
 Also all major cards are accepted.